 - Let us help and commemorate them.
 If Job’s sons were purified by their father’s sacrifice, why would we doubt that our offerings for the dead bring them some consolation?
 Let us not hesitate to help those who have died and to offer our prayers for them.

 It is beyond the scope of this blog, and beyond my meager understanding of theology, to fully explain the concept of Purgatory.
 Suffice it to say that Purgatory is a sort of celestial waiting room for those who died in grace to the extent that they are assured salvation.
 It is also a place for second chances where venial sins can be effectively ‘worked off’.
 What form does the punishment/purgation take?
-Who knows?
+Who knows!
 Augustine had ideas as did St. Jerome, St. Gregory and others – all of it fascinating (at least to me).
 I think a lot of the negative press about the concept of Purgatory misses a crucial point: in advancing the notion that there was a connection between the living and the dead, the Church made the living part of their loved one’s redemption.
 That’s a powerful and beautiful thought – through prayer and good works in this life, you/we can affect the future of those who’ve passed over, for Purgatory isn’t a place where one works off the wages of sin ALONE.
 Loved ones in the living world can help.
 Why is this important?
-Because you’ll only have loved ones to intercede for you if you lived a worthy life – one of kindness, humility, love and generosity.
-So, it’s a carrot of sorts, one meant to encourage us to live well and leave behind people who will care enough to remember us when we’re dead and pray for our souls.
+Because you’ll only have loved ones to intercede for you if you lived a worthy life – one of kindness, humility, love, and generosity.
+So, it’s a carrot of sorts – one meant to encourage us to live well and leave behind people who will care enough to pray for our souls.
 Powerful stuff that.
-And it gives the living, who often feel helpless and alone after the death of a loved one, something to DO, a way to be useful to those who’ve passed over.
-Let’s put aside the abuses resulting from the sale of Medieval indulgences and all that and simply appreciate that when remembering the dead becomes more than telling stories, one is reminded not only that the dead are still very much a part of our lives, but that we are still a part of theirs.
+And it gives the living, who often feel helpless and alone after the death of a loved one, something to DO – a way to be useful to those who’ve passed over.
+Let’s put aside the abuses resulting from the sale of Medieval indulgences and all that and simply appreciate that, when remembering the dead becomes more than telling stories, one is reminded not only that the dead are still very much a part of our lives, but that we are still a part of theirs.